-- 1 For a color job, click the Curves tab in the Color Adjust pane. - 2 If necessary, adjust how the color curves are displayed: - To show or hide a color curve, click the eye icon below the specific color block. - To select a specific color curve, click its color block, which brings the curve to the front. - Use the page up and page down keys to switch between the curves. - 3 For a color job or black-and-white job, do any of the following: - To add a point on the curve, click anywhere on the curve. - To edit a curve, drag a point on the curve to the desired response value.
+- 1 For a color job, click the Curves tab in the Color Adjust pane. - 2 If necessary, adjust how the color curves are displayed: - To select a specific color curve, select the color from the Channels menu. - To select all the color curves together, select All Channels from the Channels menu.

+Note: When All Channels is selected, use the page up and page down keys to switch between the color curves.

+- 3 For a color job or black-and-white job, do any of the following: - To add a point on the curve, click anywhere on the curve. - To edit a curve, drag a point on the curve to the desired response value.